matteocourthoud/Phd-Industrial-Organization/README.md

 # Graduate Industrial Organization
 ⚠️ **WORK IN PROGRESS!** ⚠️

-Welcome to my notes and code for a graduate course in Empirical Industrial Organization.
+Welcome to my notes and code for a graduate Empirical Industrial Organization!

 All code is written in Julia.
 I borrow heavily from other sources (below), but all mistakes are mine.
 The RMarkdown notebooks can be found [here](https://github.com/matteocourthoud/Empirical-Industrial-Organization/tree/main/Rmd).

 Please, if you find any typos or mistakes, [open a new issue](https://help.github.com/articles/creating-an-issue/).
 Or even better, fork the repo and [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
 I am happy to share my work and I am even happier if it can be useful.